HerculesCRUE/ib-asio-docs-/01-Red_de_Ontologías_Hércules/ASIO_Red_de_Ontologias_Hercules.md

 ### 4.2.
 Scientific domains

 **Note** that this vertical module is being implemented at the moment and it is not included in this release but, as it is already designed, we include already documentation about it.
-The transformation of the tabular data will be carried out in the next weeks so to be *plugged in* as vertical module, similarly to the geopoolitical one.
+The transformation of the tabular data will be carried out in the next weeks so to be *plugged in* as vertical module, similarly to the geopolitical one.

 #### 4.2.1 Prolegomena